 The helpful EV to sales calculator helps you calculate the enterprise value to sales valuation ratio, which is highly useful when analyzing companies that are EBITDA negative or earnings negative.
 In this article, we will not only cover what the EV to sales ratio is and how to calculate it but also explore real-life examples and the most common investor questions.

 It is a valuation method that indicates how much the company acquisition cost is relative to its sales.

 When a potential parent company (A) wants to acquire another one (B), it must first consider the current market price of B shares and the total amount of shares.
 That is also known as market capitalization.

 Once A has bought all B shares, it is now responsible for B's outstanding debt and has the right over its cash and cash equivalents.
 Such cash is supposed to be spent to pay the debt at the acquisition time.
 Consequently, the acquisition cost is the sum of the market cap, the total debt minus the cash.

-Since debt and cash affect the enterprise value, EV to sales multiple help investors to uncover hidden information that is not visible with the price multiples like price to book ratio or price to cash flow ratio.
+Since debt and cash affect the enterprise value, EV to sales multiple help investors to uncover hidden information that is not visible with the price multiples we discussed in the price to book ratio calculator or price to cash flow ratio calculator.